10 of the Best Horror Movies for Date NightMovies Lists horror movies

 Australian actress Vinson is excellent as Erin, in a role that really should have catapulted her into the mainstream of American cinema.
 You’re Next is a taut thriller with interesting characters and plenty of bloodletting, but also a streak of grim, gallows humor, which defies tropes when it needs to and embraces them when desired.
-There’s a lot more going on under the hood than the viewer initially realizes, and it remains the reason, along with 2014’s The Guest, that Wingard once showed promise as one of the next great American genre movie directors.
+There’s a lot more going on under the hood than the viewer initially realizes, and it remains the reason, along with 2014’s The Guest, that Wingard has long been considered a promising genre movie director.

 Vampire movies do tend to involve bleak romance and star-crossed lovers, but the most devastatingly sincere of those romances takes place in this Swedish film, Tomas Alfredson’s Let the Right One In, between two (apparent) children, one of whom is not what she seems.
 The friendship and blossoming, largely unspoken romance between 12-year-old Oskar (Kåre Hedebrant) and the strange vampire girl next door (Lina Leandersson) is equal parts touching and disturbing: Moments in the film feel painfully real, as the audience questions the nature of attachment and especially of codependence.
 Eli, our vampire, has been around for hundreds of years, and the film implies to some degree that she has long since evolved beyond true relationships or attachments.
 Rather, the men who attach themselves to her, servicing her every need as familiars, are themselves only tools for her survival, just means to an end.
 To be love, how reciprocal must love really be?